Abused animals recovering, charges filed

 "Everybody has been doing really well," said Laura Jansen, Josephine County Animal Shelter supervisor.

-Sometimes in malnourished and neglected animals, there are serious complications, she explained, and two or three of the 29 animals surrounded to the shelter's care she classified as seriously malnourished.
+Sometimes in malnourished and neglected animals, there are serious complications, she explained, and two or three of the 29 animals surrendered to the shelter's care she classified as seriously malnourished.

 "But everyone's packing on weight very nicely; we're really happy with the progress," she said.